AUDIENCE: Health Professional, Risk Manager

 RECOMMENDATION: At this time, there is no need for customers to discontinue use of or return Hospira blood sets.
 However, Hospira recommends users exercise extreme caution when piercing blood bags with a Hospira blood set mentioned above and make sure that all instructions for use included with the blood bag and facility’s protocol for spiking blood bags are completely followed in order to minimize the possibility of puncturing the outer wall of the blood bag.
 Hospira has begun distribution of sets with a blunter piercing pin that is shorter than the pins in the Impacted List Numbers which came available in March 2013.
 Customers should contact Hospira or their local representative for information about these sets.

 Healthcare professionals and patients are encouraged to report adverse events or side effects related to the use of these products to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program:

-To read the MedWatch alert and access the recall notice, click here.
+To read the MedWatch safety alert and access the press release, click here.

 Get PSO News Via Email

 Read Our Free PSO WhitepaperLearn how PSOs can help you build a safer, smarter organization without the fear of legal liability.
 Read our FREE whitepaper, "Patient Safety Organizations: Gaining Better Insight Without the Fear of Legal Discovery," authored in conjunction with Lynda M. Johnson, partner at Friday Eldredge & Clark, LLP.